ying-teaching/python-book/docs/ch09_module/notes/module.md

 ### Relative Import in Package

 Inside a package, you can also use relative path to import a module.
-A relative import must starts with a `.` for modules in the current directory, or `..` for parent directory, or `...` for parent's parent directory.
+A relative import must use the `from ... import ...` syntax and start with a `.` for modules in the current directory, or `..` for parent directory, or `...` for parent's parent directory.

-- in `my_package.module1`, you can use `import .nested_package.sub_module1` or `from .nested_package import sub_module1`
+- in `my_package.module1`, you can use `from .nested_package import sub_module1`
-- in `nested_package.sub_module2`, you can use `import ../module1` or `from .. import module1`.
+- in `nested_package.sub_module2`, you can use `from .. import module1` or `from ..module1 import something`.
 - in `nested_package.sub_module2`, you can use `from . import sub_module1` or `from .sub_module1 import something`.

-The last example is special for a package, i.e., a directory with a `__init__.py` file, to import modules in the same directory, you cannot use `import sub_module1` or `from sub_module1 import something`.
+The last example is special for a package, i.e., a directory with a `__init__.py` file.

+If a module is the program entry or is not in a package, to import modules in the same directory, you use `import sub_module1` or `from sub_module1 import something`, as shown in the previous example code `from utils import PI, factorial`.

 ### Module and Path